dvnc0/gimli-php/README.md

 ## Installation
 `composer require danc0/gimliduck-php`

+Create a skeleton project with:
+`composer create-project danc0/gimli-skeleton`

 Add the [devtools](https://github.com/dvnc0/gimli-devtools) with `composer require --dev danc0/gimliduck-devtools`

 Create a `.htaccess` file that looks something like this to point requests to your `index.php` file